VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 4. Pwnagotchi

    Expensive, bulky, but cute and educational.
-I wouldn't really reccomend others build one, but the parts can always be repurposed anyway.
+I wouldn't really recommend others build one, but the parts can always be repurposed anyway.

 ### Life Stuff